-All social service organizations under the City's Special Needs Services Goal (as identified in the Annual Action Plan) has accomplished or exceeded annual objectives.
-The City's has also continued to implement several public facility/infrastructure improvement projects, including the City's Minor Home Repair Program to assist low/moderate-income residents complete urgently needed interior health and safety type of repairs.
+All social service organizations under the City's Special Needs Services Goal (as identified in the Annual Action Plan) accomplished or exceeded annual objectives.
+The City's has also continued to implement several public facility/infrastructure improvement projects, including the City's Minor Home Repair Program to assist low/moderate-income residents complete urgently needed interior health and safety repairs.

-Although the City's established program goals identified in the Annual Action Plan remained the same, the City added the objective of responding to and mitigating the effects of the COVID-19 during the middle of the Fiscal Year.
-This objective was financially supported by HUD via two 92) rounds of funding provided by HUD under the Coronavirus Aid, Relief, and Economic Security Act (CARES-Act) in March 2020, and a subsequent round of funding in September 2020.
+Although the City's established program goals identified in the Annual Action Plan remained the same, the City established additional objectives, responding to, and mitigating the effects of the COVID-19 in FY 2020.
+This objective was financially supported by HUD through grants under the Coronavirus Aid, Relief, and Economic Security Act (CARES-Act) in March 2020, and a subsequent round of funding in September 2020.
 These rounds of CARES-Act funding were considered supplemental funding to the CDBG Program and were referred to as "CDBG-Coronavirus" (CDBG-CV) Funds.
-The two rounds of CDBG-CV funding are referred to as CDBG-CV1 and CDBG-CV3 respectively.
-(The City did not receive an allocation of other HUD funds considered and called CDBG-CV2 funds.)
-To date the City expended \$ 964,780.03 in CDBG-CV funds
+The City of Indio has been implementing the CDBG-CV program for three years.
+In FY 2022, the effects of Covid-19 continued to impact the City of Indio, resulting in allocation of supplemental funds to local non- profit agencies for fair housing assistance, legal counseling, and landlord/ tenant negotiations.
+According to the most recent PR-26 Financial Summary Report for the CDBG-CV program, the City of Indio spent \$ 1,189,422 in CDBG-CV funds, with a remaining balance of \$78,699.80.